tanoManzo/notes/Paper 1, Word2Vector.md

 8. frequent word how can be addressed?
 TFIDF
 9. about metrics? are there any other metrics?
 10. Let's consider the first or last words.
 How they define the context words?
+11. How can be address those biases.
+12.